Sashanka2001/CS-Study-Buddy-website/README.md

 ## Overview

 **CS Study Buddy** is a lightweight full-stack study assistant.
 It tracks todos, personal notes, and schedule items through a Node.js + MySQL API and a React single-page app.
-The latest refresh introduces a dedicated home page with quick actions, a sidebar-driven layout, and enhanced schedule items with event dates.
+The latest refresh introduces a dedicated home page with quick actions, a sidebar-driven layout, event-aware schedules, and a Microsoft To Do–inspired list hub with individual list workspaces.

 ## Key Features

 - **Interactive Home** – greeting banner, friendly copy, and shortcuts to todos and schedule.
-- **Todo List** – organise tasks into custom lists, mark items complete, and revisit them in a dedicated completed section.
+- **Todo Lists** – organise tasks into custom lists, mark items complete, and revisit them in a dedicated completed section.
+- **List Hub & Detail Pages** – create lists from the main hub, rename them inline, and jump into a focused list view (e.g. “PM To Do List”) to manage tasks without the global list sidebar.
 - **Notes** – capture study notes with inline edit support.
 - **Schedule** – track events with title, time, and date fields.
 - **Persistent API** – Express + Sequelize backed by MySQL to store data.